juli704/juli704/README.md

 ###

 <p align="left">
-  I'm Julian, a software developer with a strong focus on creating efficient and robust backend applications.
+  I'm Julian, a computer scientist and software developer with a strong focus on creating efficient and robust backend applications.
   My expertise lies in languages such as C/C++, C#, Python and JavaScript, and I am constantly seeking out new technologies to enhance my skills.
   I have a knack for designing lean architectures and enjoy collaborating to deliver high-quality software solutions.
   Let's connect and work on awesome projects together! 🚀 #BackendDeveloper #SoftwareEngineering #CodingPassion 👨‍💻